1. It takes a long time to get a business loan

 Usually not.
 In some cases, especially if you have a new business, you will need a business plan for a bank term loan.
 For most other business loans, you won’t need a business plan.
 Although a business plan is not required for many types of business loans, it’s still a good idea to create a business plan, especially when you are starting out.
 Writing a business plan forces you to think about your business and do the research.
 Experts say that a business plan should be updated regularly to reflect changes in the business and the market.
 Read How to Write a Business Plan When Applying for a Business Loan.

 Lenders don’t base their decision on how much you request as long as they believe you will be able to repay the loan.
-With the time and resources lenders need to set-up a loan, it is more profitable for them to lend you more.
-When making a decision they will look at your overall financial position and how you plan to use the money.
+With the time and resources lenders need to set-up a loan, it is more profitable for them to lend you more (if you are seen as capable of making repayments).
+When making a decision, they will look at your overall financial position and how you plan to use the money.
 If you ask for too little and are not able to fulfil a project that will generate a return on investment, you might not be able to pay off the loan.